code-cyber-arch/holbertonschool-sorting_algorithms/README.md

 ```
 ## 3 - Quick sort

+Quick sort is a fast sorting algorithm that divides an array into smaller subarrays, sorts them independently, and then combines them.
+Here's how it works:

+- Choose Pivot: Select a pivot element from the array.
+- Partitioning: Rearrange the array so that all elements less than the pivot are on the left, and all elements greater than the pivot are on the right.
+- Recursion: Recursively apply the above steps to the subarrays on the left and right of the pivot.
+- Base Case: The recursion stops when the subarray size is 1 or 0.
+###
+Quick sort has an average-case time complexity of O(nlogn) and is efficient in practice, making it a popular choice for sorting.
+###
+This C program, [3-quick\_sort.c](https://github.com/amirasabdu/holbertonschool-sorting_algorithms/blob/main/3-quick_sort.c) implements the quicksort algorithm to sort an array of integers in ascending order.
+Here's a brief overview:
+- swap function: Swaps two elements in an array and prints the modified array.
+Used by the partition function.
+- partition function: Rearranges elements around a pivot element for quicksort.
+Elements less than the pivot are moved to the left, and greater elements to the right.
+Returns the new pivot index.
+Uses the swap function for rearrangement.
+- quick\_recursion function: Recursively sorts an array using quicksort.
+Partitions the array around a pivot and sorts the subarrays on either side of the pivot.
+- quick\_sort function: Initiates the quicksort algorithm by calling quick\_recursion with the initial left and right indices of the array.
+###
+The quicksort algorithm divides the array into two subarrays and recursively sorts them.
+It has an average time complexity of
+O(nlogn), making it more efficient than other simple sorting algorithms like bubble sort and selection sort.
 ###
 Compile with this line of code, ensuring that the supporting files are included in the [build](https://github.com/amirasabdu/holbertonschool-sorting_algorithms/tree/main/build_file)
 ```sh